 See our webpage on help for U.S. victims of crime overseas.

-Alpine hazards: Liechtenstein is a popular destination for outdoor sports enthusiasts, including skiing, hiking, and mountain climbing.
+Alpine hazards: Switzerland is a popular destination for outdoor sports enthusiasts, including skiing, hiking, and mountain climbing.
 Alpine hazards such as avalanches and snowdrifts, landslides and flooding, glacial crevasses, falling rocks, sun exposure, and sudden weather changes are common year-round.
 Although safety standards are excellent, visitors need to be aware that public safety warnings are not comparable to those found in the United States.
 While hiking paths and ski slopes are clearly marked, not all possibly hazardous situations will have clear warning signs.
 People are expected to use common sense and caution when enjoying the outdoors.

 Mountain rescues can be extremely expensive and we recommend that you have sufficient insurance coverage that includes coverage for mountain search and rescue.
 See our website for more information on overseas insurance coverage.
 The non-profit foundation Swiss Air Rescue Organization (REGA) offers a membership that waives the costs of rescue missions; many Swiss citizens are members and U.S. citizens are able to join as well.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
 Local organizations offer counseling and assistance for victims of crime.